bazeltools/bazel-deps/README.md

 ## Usage

-Run parseproject on your project yaml file.
+First, list all of your maven artifact dependencies in a [Dependencies](#dependencies) file.

+Next, run parseproject on your project yaml file.
+This will create a tree of BUILD files that match the maven group id, and the artifact id will be a label in a BUILD file.
+You should not edit these by hand, and instead have a separate directory for any exceptions that you manage along with [Replacements](#replacements).
 For instance, this project is setup with:

 ```bash
 bazel run //:parse -- generate -r `pwd` -s 3rdparty/workspace.bzl -d dependencies.yaml